oengusio/oengus-webapp/assets/readme.md

+# Oengus branding assets

+All items contained in this folder are excluded from the AGPL license.
-This folder contains assets that are not be included on the website
+These assets (and the "Oengus" branding) are not to be used without permission from the copyright owner ([DHG Media](https://dhgmedia.nl)).